 Mr. Rambo has litigated intellectual property, commercial, and complex tort matters extensively in federal and state courts and before arbitration panels.
-In addition to high-technology matters, he also has represented clients with matters pertaining to maritime law, the energy and offshore drilling industry, and contracts, personal injury, commercial torts, products liability, Defense Base Act, and Longshore and Harbor Worker's Compensation Act claims.
+In addition, he also has represented clients with matters pertaining to maritime law, the energy and offshore drilling industry, and contracts, personal injury, commercial torts, products liability, Defense Base Act, and Longshore and Harbor Worker's Compensation Act claims.

 Prior to joining Morgan Lewis, Mr. Rambo was a litigation partner at a full-service international law firm.

 Mr. Rambo is a member of the American Intellectual Property Law Association's Patent Committee, the International Bar Association, the American Bar Association, the Houston Bar Association, the Maritime Law Association of the United States, and the Houston Maritime Arbitrators Association.